Limited time only

 2. Use multi-factor authentication

-Some software offers multi-factor authentication.
-This is also called two-factor authentication, two-step authentication, or two-step verification.Multi-factor authentication adds another layer of security to your login.
-You enter your username and password, then provide another factor to prove your identity.
-This could be a code from an app, a text message, or something unique to you, like your fingerprint or voice.
-It helps protect your account if your password is stolen.
+After entering your username and password, you provide a second factor to prove your identity.
+This could be a code from an app, a text message, or something unique to you like your fingerprint.
+MFA protects your account even if your password is stolen.

 3. Take advantage of login and online activity monitoring